Calling all book lovers!

-If your books are in a good condition and you are really just looking to move them on to a new home to free up space in yours then this list of places that might want your old books should help.
+If your books are in good condition and you’re just looking to move them on to a new home to free up space in yours, then this list of places that might want your old books should help.

-Your local library is always a great place to start, especially if you aren’t that interested in selling your books and you just want them to end up somewhere where they will be enjoyed.
+Local public libraries are a great idea to start, especially if you aren’t that interested in selling your books and you just want them to end up somewhere where they will be enjoyed.

 Book Drives & Book Drop Boxes

-Larger thrift stores and charitable organisations sometimes also can arrange free pickup!
+Larger thrift shops and charitable organizations can sometimes also arrange free pickup!

 Other places that might accept Book Donations

-Family Member (but I’m guessing you started there!)
+- Friends and Family Members (but I’m guessing you started there!)

 Selling Books – especially Old Textbooks

-Obviously if you know of a college student who could use your unwanted textbooks it would be super nice of you to just gift them to them, but if you don’t there is a very strong market for used textbooks so these are usually some of the easier types of books to sell (assuming they aren’t 50 years out of date!).
+However, if you don’t there is a very strong market for used textbooks, so these are usually some of the easier types of books to sell (assuming they aren’t 50 years out of date!)

 Here are some places to try:

-NOTE: these suggestions work for all types of books but textbooks, and other how to style hardcover books generally go for a more reasonable price then do paperback fiction books:
+NOTE: these suggestions work for all types of books, but college textbooks and how-to style hardcover books generally go for a more reasonable price than paperback fiction books.

-Book Selling Apps – there are people who base their whole business on buying and re-selling books and textbooks, they tend to buy books cheaply from folk like you or I and they will adjust the price they will pay you based on how much they can mark them up to resell elsewhere.
-Just search ‘sell books’ in the app store on your phone and you will find lots of options (but the money you get will be on the lower end just so you know!)
+- Book Selling Apps – Search ‘sell books’ in the app store on your phone and you will find plenty of options (but the money you get will be on the lower end just so you know!)

-If all else fails there is always the tried and true garage sale.
-Just set up your books (and other unwanted items) on your lawn, set up an eye catching sign and get selling!
+If all else fails there are always garage sales or yard sales.
+Just set up your books (and other unwanted items) on your lawn, set up an eye-catching sign, and get selling!

-Obviously the upcycling and crafting ideas are best for books that have some damage or are just so unpopular that you can't find anyone who would actually want to take it off your hands to read them (I'm not in favour of tearing up perfectly good books just to be clear!).
+Obviously, the upcycling and crafting ideas are best for books that have some damage or are just so unpopular that you can't find anyone who would want them.

 Scroll further down if you want fun ideas for using books to decorate for the holidays!